itsabhisharma23/decisiontree_benchmarks/README.md

 # TPC-DS Benchmarking on BigQuery and Spark

-This repository provides a comprehensive framework for performing TPC-DS benchmarking on Google BigQuery and Apache Spark.
+This repository provides a comprehensive guide and scripts for performing TPC-DS benchmarking on Google BigQuery and Apache Spark.
 It includes scripts and instructions for generating TPC-DS data, converting it to Parquet format, loading it into BigQuery, and executing the standard TPC-DS queries.

 ## Table of Contents